ibm-messaging/cphtestp/README.md

 `docker run -it --detach --net="host" cphtestp`

 The default configuration looks for a QM located on the localhost called PERF0 with a listener configured on port 1420.
+The clients will send and receive persistent messages.
 You can override a number of options by setting environment variables on the docker run command.

 `docker run -it --detach --net="host" --env MQ_QMGR_NAME=PERF1 --env MQ_QMGR_HOSTNAME=10.0.0.1 --env MQ_QMGR_PORT=1414 --env MQ_QMGR_CHANNEL=SYSTEM.DEF.SVRCONN --env MQ_QMGR_QREQUEST_PREFIX=REQUEST --env MQ_QMGR_QREPLY_PREFIX=REPLY cphtestp`